-STATUS, RP0 ;Bank 1
+bsf STATUS, RP0 ;Bank 1

-call movwf 3FFh OSCCAL ;Get the cal value ;Calibrate
+call 3FFh ;Get the cal value

+movwf OSCCAL RP0 ;Calibrate

-bcf STATUS, RP0 ;Bank 0
+bcf STATUS, ;Bank 0

 9.2.6 CLKOUT

 The PIC12F629/675 devices can be configured to provide a clock out signal in the INTOSC and RC oscillator modes.
 When configured, the oscillator frequency divided by four (Fosc/4) is output on the GP4/OSC2/CLKOUT pin.
 Fosc/4 can be used for test purposes or to synchronize other logic.